ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 In each cell $i$, for each wavelength bin $j$, one ray will be sent towards each observer $k$; thus the total number of rays can be computed ahead of time and used to verify when the radiative transfer has completed.
 Each ray has a number of photons $N^\text{phot}_{i,j,k} = E^{\text{bin}}_{i,j} / \Delta\Omega_k / E^\text{phot}_{j}$, where $E^\text{phot}_j$ is the energy ($hc/\lambda_j$) of an individual photon at the corresponding wavelength $\lambda_j$ where the ray starts and $E^\text{bin}_{i,j}$ is the starting emission in this bin and cell.
-The starting $\lambda_j$ is chosen to correspond to the reddest $\lambda$ of all features within the bin $j$ (to avoid self-absorptions).
-Optical depths $\tau_\text{PI}$ for photoionization are calculated and applied for every step the ray makes, which is either to the wall of the next cell or to a line (in the Sobolev approximation, line interactions happen at discrete resonance points).
-Photoionization calculations have been improved since \citet{vanbaal2024diagnostics} using data from \citet{verner1996atomic} for $\sigma_\text{PI}$ from the ground state; excited states still use the hydrogenic approximation (see also Equation \ref{eq:sigma_OTSPI}). $\sigma_\text{PI}$ is only calculated for the ground multiplet plus the next 8 states\footnote{Tests have shown that higher excited states have such low level populations that they do not significantly contribute to photoionization, and as such only these lowest energy levels are included for computational efficiency reasons, as the calculations of $\sigma_\text{PI}$ are expensive.}.
-If the ray hits a line (i.e. $\lambda_\text{ray}=\lambda_\text{line}$)\footnote{Due to the redshifting of the ray in the co-moving frame, this occurs in the cell provided that $\lambda_\text{ray,start}$ and $\lambda_\text{ray,exit}$ straddle $\lambda_\text{line}$.}, the Sobolev optical depth $\tau_\text{line}$ is used to attenuate $N^\text{phot}$ by photoexcitation.
-Lines require a minimum optical depth of $\tau_\text{line}>10^{-3}$ to be used; lines below this limit are treated as optically thin and not stored.
-When rays escape the grid, their remaining energy is added to the spectrum of observer $k$ at the Doppler-shifted wavelength for their starting cell $i$ towards $k$.
-If the ray energy drops below $10^{-6}$ of the starting value, the ray is considered destroyed.
-Electron scattering is currently not treated in the code, which means we do not capture the line peak blueshifting and red tail enhancement that can occur in early nebular phases.
+The starting $\lambda_j$ is chosen to correspond to the reddest $\lambda$ of all features within the bin $j$ (to avoid self-absorptions). \txtred{For the strong lines Mg~I] $\lambda\,4571$, [O~I] $\lambda\lambda\,6300,\,6364$, H$\alpha$ (including $nl$ splitting), [Ca~II] $\lambda\lambda\,7291,\,7323$, Ca~II $\lambda\lambda\lambda\,8498,\,8542,\,8662$ and [C~I] $\lambda\,8727$, a narrow emission bracket is created to make sure these features are emitted at the right wavelength and not blended with any other emissions.
+Although the brackets we create for these emission features are actually smaller than the thermal widths of their lines, any thermal motion from within one cell will be lost among the Doppler broadening that will take place from all cells together.}